covid19-cord19/cord19/solr_intercepts/README.md

 ## Pre-requisites:
     1. Solr server should be setup and ready to use.
-        - Kaggle dataset is downloaded and unzipped to solr VM folder /opt/data/
+        - /opt/data - This folder should have the Kaggle dataset downloaded and unzipped.
-        - All the code present in repository is chekedout to /opt/code
+        - /opt/code - This folder should have all the application code.

-**1)  Data Ingestion - solr_ingestor.py**
+**1)  Data Ingestion - solr_ingestor.py**<br/>
-  solr_ingestor.py file is used to ingest and index COVID-19 kaggle dataset to Solr.
-Use below script to start ingestion process.
+  Use this file to ingest and index COVID-19 kaggle dataset to Solr.
+Below script will start the ingestion process.

     python3 /opt/code/COVID19/solr_intercepts/solr_ingestor.py -p /opt/data/document_parses/ -e prod

-  _Note : This step assumes that kaggle dataset is present in /opt/data/_

-**2) IDF Computation - document_search_engine.py**
+**2) IDF Computation - document_search_engine.py**<br/>
-  document_search_engine.py file is used to compute the Inverse document frequency for the full corpus.
+  Use this file to compute the Inverse document frequency (IDF) for the full corpus.

     python3 /opt/code/COVID19/document_search/document_search_engine.py

+  _Note: IDF dictionary is already generated and is available as part of the code.
+If IDF dictionary is to be calculated for some other dataset that this file should be used to regenerate IDF dictionary and save it at /opt/code/COVID19/dictionary/

-**3) Start COVID-19 server - app.py**
+**3) Start COVID-19 server - app.py**<br/>
-  app.py file is the starting point for running the API.
+  This file is the starting point for running the API.
 Below script will start the flask server and expose a REST endpoint POST /search to allow users to search for queries related to COVID-19.
 Below is the functionality of this API:
   1) Clean data - stop word removal, convert to lowercase, tokenize
   2) Lookup query tokens from IDF dictionary and find IDF values for each token.